-230 To compute an index at the tropopause we first smooth the data with a 10-day running mean and then find the maximum positive 10-day mean EP flux divergence anomaly that exceeds 0.75σ threshold, and separate events by 20 days.
+215 To compute an index at the tropopause we first smooth the data with a 10-day running mean and then find the maximum positive 10-day mean EP flux divergence anomaly that exceeds 0.75σ threshold, and separate events by 20 days.
 Using stronger thresholds (e.g., 2σ ; as used in Birner and Albers, 2017) does not qualitatively change our final results (as it is the duration of the wave forcing that matters; Sjoberg and Birner, 2012), but does result in small sample sizes.
-The lower-stratospheric level close to the tropopause (in the following thus simply referred to as tropopause level), at which the index is computed, is chosen 235 as the level at which EP flux divergence becomes positive and anomalously strong (exceeding the above threshold) and where it precedes the most SSDs: in the model that is at ~ 200 hPa and in ERA-20C it is at ~ 225 hPa.
-The level of the tropopause wave source is consistent with a slightly higher altitude of the extratropical tropopause in the model compared with ERA-20C.
-The latitudinal average of the wave source is over the latitudinal extent of the wave source region on the poleward side of the extratropical jet-stream (40-60°N in the model, and 45-75°N in the reanalyses).
-Recall that in the model all data are analysed, whereas in ERA-20C only the cold-season wave source events are identified.
+The lower-stratospheric level close to the tropopause (in the following thus simply referred to as tropopause level), at which the index is computed, is chosen as the level at which EP flux divergence becomes positive and anomalously strong (exceeding the above threshold) and where it precedes the most SSDs: in the model that is at ~ 200 hPa and in ERA-20C it is at ~ 225 hPa.
+The latitudinal average of the wave source is over the latitudinal extent of the wave source region on the poleward side of the extratropical jet-stream

+(40-60°N in the model, and 45-75°N in the reanalyses).
+Recall that in the model all data are analysed, whereas in ERA-20C 220 only the cold-season wave source events are identified.

-240 As previous studies have used lower-tropospheric wave sources as precursors to SSDs, we use the same methodology as above for the lower tropospheric (surface) wave source, just that now we find the lower-tropospheric level at which EP flux divergence precedes the most SSDs: in the model that is at ~ 685 hPa and in reanalyses it is at ~ 700 hPa.
-Note that using vertical EP flux (from Eq.
-(3)) instead of EP flux divergence yields qualitatively similar results (in the sense that, e.g., zonal 245 flow response is similar on average), however vertical EP flux is only a proxy for an actual wave source used here.
+As previous studies have used lower-tropospheric wave sources as precursors to SSDs, we use the same methodology as above for the lower tropospheric (surface) wave source, just that now we find the lower-tropospheric level at which EP flux divergence precedes the most SSDs: in the model that is at \sim 685 hPa and in reanalyses it is at \sim 700 hPa.
+Note that using 225 vertical EP flux (from Eq.
+(3)) instead of EP flux divergence yields qualitatively similar results (in the sense that, e.g., zonal mean zonal wind response is similar on average), however vertical EP flux is only a proxy for an actual wave source used here.
 Note also that using two different indices for the wave sources (i.e., at the tropopause and at the surface) allows us a comparison to previous studies as well as an analysis of the different atmospheric behaviour around, e.g., stratospheric events preceded by the tropopause and by the surface wave source events.

-250 Fig. 3b,c show composites of the standardised EP flux divergence anomaly around wave source events (i.e., lag 0 is the wave source index) at ~ 200 hPa and ~ 700 hPa, respectively, for the model and ERA-20C.
-The figure shows that wave source events at the tropopause and at the surface are similar in standardised strength (peaking at 2σ).
-These events also appear to be long-lived (i.e., exceeding the 0.75σ threshold for over 10 days) due to a 10-day smoothing applied before compositing over all events.
-Care must be taken in interpreting this apparent persistence, although there are many individual long-lived events in the dataset (not shown).
-Note that the 10-day smoothing was applied as it is the 10-day mean wave forcing exceeding the threshold (e.g., 0.75σ) that ultimately matters for the SSD generation.
+Fig. 3b,c show composites of the standardised EP flux divergence anomaly around wave source events (i.e., lag 0 is the wave 230 source index) at \sim 200 hPa and \sim 700 hPa, respectively, for the model and ERA-20C.
+This shows that in both datasets there are long-lived (exceeding the 0.75σ threshold for over 10 days) wave source events at the tropopause and in the lower troposphere (at surface), and that they have a similar evolution and standardised strength (peaking at 2σ) when they occur.